AndreaG93/BST-Lazy-Deletion/README.md

 ![](https://img.shields.io/badge/Status-Tested-green.svg)

 # BST-Lazy-Deletion
-This repository contains a Python implementation of a Binary Search Tree with a lazy deletion.
+This repository contains a Python implementation of a Binary Search Tree with lazy deletion.
 This project is designed for educational purposes.